adaltas/node-plug-and-play/README.md

 A hook is an object literal with the properties:

 * `after` ([string])
-  List of plugin names with hook of the same name are to be executed before, a string is coerced to an array.
+  List of plugin names with hooks of the same name are to be executed before, a string is coerced to an array.
 * `name` (string)
   Name to indentify the hook.
 * `before` ([string])
-  List of plugin names with hook of the same name are to be executed after, a string is coerced to an array.
+  List of plugin names with hooks of the same name are to be executed after, a string is coerced to an array.

 Note, when referencing plugins with `after` and `before`, the plugins do not need to exists.
 If they do, they are required to export a hook of the same name.